Virgin Cola: Decline

-A campaign was run by The Coca-Cola Company against Virgin and its Virgin Cola product.
-Originally Coca-Cola did not treat Virgin as a serious competitor but when Virgin started outselling Coke in the United Kingdom and entered the American market, Coke realised it needed to do something.
-At the suggestion of a British female Coca-Cola executive, Coke assembled SWAT teams to fly to the UK on a hired DC-10 from Atlanta International Airport with suitcases of money for an influencing campaign.
-Its intent was to make deals with retailers that sold Coke and Virgin Cola to get Virgin Cola removed from the shelves and to threaten them with the removal of Coca-Cola fridges if they refused.
-Branson admitted Virgin did not know this was going on and it eventually led to a drop in sales and Virgin Cola ceasing to be sold outside of Virgin companies.
+According to Branson, a campaign was run by The Coca-Cola Company against Virgin Cola.
+Originally Coca-Cola did not treat Virgin as a serious competitor, but when Virgin started outselling Coke in the United Kingdom and entered the American market, Coke realised it needed to do something.
+At the suggestion of a British Coca-Cola executive, Coke assembled teams for an influencing campaign.
+Its intent was to make deals with retailers that sold Coke and Virgin Cola to get Virgin Cola removed from the shelves.
+Branson admitted Virgin did not know this was going on and it eventually led to a drop in sales.
+Branson did become aware that the drink had become discontinued in Tesco, the UK's biggest supermarket.
 Later the Coke executive would work for Lloyds TSB and would become the manager of Virgin Group's bank accounts to which Branson, when he found out from her at a dinner, said "I wasn't sure whether to strangle her or not" but forgave her for it.

-In 2007, Silver Spring acquired the UK licence from Princes Group.
-However, the company stopped producing Virgin Cola by early 2009, though would hold on to the license until it fell into administration in 2012.
-No company acquired Virgin Cola's UK licence in its place.
-It is unclear as to when the drink officially ceased production, as it appeared to still be briefly available in certain international markets following the production ceasing in the UK.

-Legacy

-The story of the drink and its subsequent rise and decline has been the subject of numerous articles and interviews, especially in relation to marketing, business and the wider story of Branson and the Virgin Group.
+By 2007, the Virgin Cola business had reached a limited capacity in the UK, with its distribution license being taken over by Silver Spring in August.
+In July 2008, the brand announced that it would be relaunched with a product placement deal secured with Channel 4 to promote the drink on its music programme T-Mobile Transmission.
+However, the planned relaunch never came into fruition after Asda, the last major supplier of the drink, removed it from their shelves in August 2009 due to poor sales.
+Silver Spring would eventually collapse into administration.

+In 2014, Global Beverage Company Limited, the final international licensee for Virgin Cola, based in Bangladesh, stopped producing the beverage, leading to its total demise.
+Branson claimed he decided to pull the plug after seeing that Bangladesh was the only remaining success.

+Variants

+In addition to Cola, the Virgin brand was also used for other beverages.